swethagumpena/Writings/dumb-componentsV1.md

 <!-- ![smartDumb](./assets/dumb.png) -->
 <div style="text-align:center"><img src="./assets/dumb.png" width="300"/></div>

 In short, a dumb component just gets all of its states from the parent component and raises events when something happens.
-It has no context of the application, but makes it very **reusable**!
+It has no context of the application, making it very **reusable**!

 Examples: Header and footer.